 Data generated from monitoring is analysed and adaptive management decisions and/or mitigation measures proactively taken in case of necessity.
-All monitoring related to the PoB MD is undertaken by suitably qualified personnel following relevant standards and guidelines such as the DES Monitoring and Sampling Manual 2018.
+All monitoring related to the PoB MD is undertaken by suitably qualified personnel following relevant standards and guidelines such as the Department of Environment, Tourism Science and Innovation (DETSI) Monitoring and Sampling Manual 2018.
 Where applicable, samples are analysed by a National Association of Testing Authorities (NATA) accredited laboratory holding the accreditation for the analyses required.
 All instruments are calibrated and maintained as per the manufacturer recommendations.